All Episodes

 Other items in the news.

-I gotta get to some of these.
+I got to get to some of these.

 Some of these are funny as they can be.

-I gotta get them out there.
+I got to get them out there.

 This is from the Associated Press.

-Uh new limbless lizard species found.
+New limbless lizard species found.

-For those of you in Rio Linda, the limbless lizard in a forested area in uh India's east.
+For those of you in Rio Linda, the limbless lizard in a forested area in India's east.

-Uh we call those snakes here in the United States.
+We call those snakes here in the United States.

-Police say they're sure that they shot a four-foot-long 80-pound monitor lizard that had been lurking in an Orlando suburb for months.
+Speaking of lizards, Castleberry, Florida, police say they're sure that they shot a four-foot-long 80-pound monitor lizard that had been lurking in an Orlando suburb for months.

 Neighbors aren't ready to let their children or pets back outside till they see a carcass.

-The lizard didn't bite anybody, but the cops were authorized to kill it because of the potential danger it posed to small children and to uh animals.
+The lizard didn't bite anybody, but the cops were authorized to kill it because of the potential danger it posed to small children and to animals.

-And just made a natural mistake.
+And I thought maybe Rosie O'Donnell was visiting Janet Reno and just made a natural mistake.

 You heard about this guy in Kansas City burning books?